Yellow vests protests: Origin

 According to Stéphane Sirot, a specialist in the history of French trade unionism, the unions were hesitant to join forces with the yellow jackets because the movement included people trade unions traditionally do not represent (business owners and the self-employed) as well as people who simply did not want to negotiate.
 The presence of far-right elements in the movement was also off-putting to the CGT.

-A significant number of misleading images and information have been circulated on social media concerning the protests.
-According to Pascal Froissart, the leaderless, horizontal aspect of the movement contributes to the dissemination of disinformation, as nobody is in charge of public relations or social media messaging.
+Misleading images and information were circulated on social media concerning the protests.
+According to Pascal Froissart, the leaderless, horizontal aspect of the movement contributed to the dissemination of disinformation, as nobody was in charge of public relations or social media messaging.